 TRANSFORMATION TO ROBOT MODE

-None as such, although Bulletbike (along with the other G2 Powermasters) was not sold in North America.
-In Australia they sold with full tech specs (and the cards listed Hasbro's Rhode Island address) while in Europe they single line bios (and listed Hasbro's Welsh address).
+None thankfully, although along with the other G2 Powermasters, Ironhide was not sold in North America.
+In Australia they sold with full tech specs (and the cards listed Hasbro's Rhode Island address) while in Europe they had single line bios (and listed Hasbro's Welsh address).